Wealthy Fliers Worried About Coronavirus Turn to Private Jet Service

 But there are only so many private planes, and the number of people who want to use them is growing.
 If more people buy planes outright, fewer will be available for chartered service.

-There are fewer than 1,300 planes for sale built in the last 20 years — the time frame that banks use in financing the purchase of a jet.
-“The numbers are tiny,” said Dan Jennings, chief executive of the Private Jet Company, a brokerage firm.
+There are fewer than 1,300 private planes for sale built in the last 20 years — the time frame that banks use in financing the purchase of a jet.
+“The numbers are tiny,” said Dan Jennings, chief executive of the Private Jet Company, a private jet broker firm.

 Of course, that type of economic imbalance is predicated on commercial aviation continuing to be hobbled by health fears.
 Even now, a billionaire like Mr. Fossati is weighing his options to fly from Miami to Switzerland.
 He is waiting to see what safety protocols will look like for commercial carriers, but he has also asked for quotes to fly on a private plane.